Search results for:

 mysqldump --opt -Q -up --all-databases > /home//<FILE_NAME_HOME_DIRECTORY_>`date +%d%m%y`.sql

 To ensure your account does not build backups of your databases and increase your account's disk space usage, it is important to download copies of these backups to your computer and remove them from your server

-It’s a good idea to login to your account and check that these files are being created.
+It's a good idea to login into your account and checks that these files are being created.
 That way, if you need to restore your database from a backup, you can download the file and restore your database from a backup.
 If you use cPanel, you can do this by logging into File Manager.
-Simply confirm that these files exist and check the timestamp of when the backup was created once you are logged into File Manager.
+Confirm that these files exist and check the timestamp of when the backup was created once you are logged in to File Manager.